Princess Yang Kwei Fei

-Princess Yang Kwei Fei (楊貴妃, Yōkihi (Note: Japanese for Yang Guifei)) is a 1955 Japanese historical film directed by Kenji Mizoguchi.
-It was a co-production between Daiei Film and Shaw & Sons, Hong Kong (later Shaw Brothers).
+Princess Yang Kwei Fei (楊貴妃, Yōkihi (Note: Japanese for Yang Guifei)) is a 1955 historical film directed by Kenji Mizoguchi.
+It was a co-production between Japan's Daiei Film and Hong Kong's Shaw & Sons (later Shaw Brothers).
 It is one of Mizoguchi's two colour films, the other being Tales of the Taira Clan, made the same year.

 Plot

-Emperor Xuanzong of Tang retired from the throne of the Tang dynasty, gazes at a statue of the woman he loved who has died.
+Emperor Xuanzong of Tang, retired from the throne of the Tang dynasty, gazes at a statue of the woman he loved who has died.
 He sadly reminisces about their relationship.

-Recently widowed, a depressed Xuanzong is uninterested in governing or affairs of state.
+In flashback, recently widowed, a depressed Xuanzong is uninterested in governing or affairs of state.
 He spends his days playing his lute, composing music, and enjoying life's pleasures.
 His ministers have tried unsuccessfully to interest him in the most beautiful women in the kingdom without success.
 They hope that a new concubine will help him to get over his depression over the late empress.

 The Yang family offers their daughter to the emperor who barely notices her.
 General An Lushan happens upon a serving girl Yuahan Kwei-Fei/Yang Guifei in the kitchen who he realizes is a great beauty who resembles the late empress.
 When he finds out she is a relative of the Yang family, he intrigues with the Yangs to dress her in fine robes and present her to the emperor.
 Instead of a new concubine, Lushan imagines that she will become a new empress.
-Both he and Kwei-Fei's family plan to use her to gain power and money in the kingdom.
+Both he and Kwei-Fei's family plan to use her to gain influence and wealth.

 After sending her for training at the same place the former empress had studied, Kwei-Fei finally meets the emperor who notices her resemblance to his late wife and asks her to leave.
-She plays a song on the lute that the emperor had written and impresses him.
+She plays a song on the lute that the emperor had written and this impresses him.
 They begin spending time together and she quickly gains his favor.

 As time passes, the emperor promotes members of the Yang family to ministerial positions.
 The emperor's reign has been marked by very high taxes and noticeable corruption.
-When the Yang family begins openly living decadently and corrupt officials such as Kwei-Fei's cousin Yang Guozhong, begin lining their pockets at the empire's expense, the people protest and call for death to the Yang family.
+When the Yang family begins openly living decadently and corrupt officials such as Kwei-Fei's cousin Yang Guozhong begin lining their pockets at the empire's expense, the people protest and call for death to the Yang family.